ertanturan/Unity-Object-Pooling/README.md

 - [Zenject](https://github.com/modesttree/Zenject) - used for dependency injection

-We would like to extend a special thank you to the creators and maintainers of Zenject for their excellent work on this dependency injection framework.
-Their contributions have greatly improved the functionality and usability of our project.
+I would like to extend a special thank you to the creators and maintainers of Zenject for their excellent work on this dependency injection framework.
+Their contributions have greatly improved the functionality and usability of this project.

 # ENJOY !